1Password/secrets-orb/README.md

       - deploy
 ```

-If you want to use the orb with a [1Password Service Account](https://developer.1password.com/docs/service-accounts/), specify a beta version of the command-line tool (`2.16.0-beta.01` or later).
+If you want to use the orb with a [1Password Service Account](https://developer.1password.com/docs/service-accounts/), specify the 1Password CLI version (`2.18.0` or later).

 ```yaml
 version: 2.1